algobulls/algobulls_help_site/docs/member/python-build.md

 !!! note "Note:"

-    The use of backtesting is limited to one month.
-On weekends and after midnight (post 12 AM), you won't be able to backtest strategies.
+    The use of backtesting/paper trading is limited to one month.
+On weekends and after midnight (post 12 AM), you won't be able to backtest/paper trade strategies.

 **Analytics Support:** This shows whether or not your analytics support is active.
 Analytics support is not available to free plan users.